 Step 1: Register

-The first step to start trading on eToro is to register an account at the broker.
+The first step to start trading on eToro is to register an account at the broker by clicking here.

 Fill in the form with your email address, your desired password, and your phone number.